UPBGE/UPBGE-Docs/source/manual/logic_nodes/data/list/remove_value.rst

    Resulting list after value removal.

 .. note::
-   This node will only remove the first itteration in the list, for example if you give the list [1, 4, 104, 1] and the value integer 1, the output list will be [4, 104, 1] and not [4, 104] like we can think at first.
+   This node will only remove the first iteration in the list, for example if you give the list [1, 4, 104, 1] and the value integer 1, the output list will be [4, 104, 1] and not [4, 104] like we can think at first.